8 Effective Work from Home Tips for Parents [From Other Parents!]

 And with a Premium Membership, you can engage them even more and get useful insights to support them.

 Your child will get awesome in-game benefits that'll make them extra excited to log in.
-Even better, you'll also receive extra parent perks like video lessons and math worksheets to help them learn from home too.
+Even better, you'll also receive extra parent perks like math worksheets to help them learn from home too.

 4. Let your child “work” with you